Abundance of weird quasiperiodic attractors in piecewise linear discontinuous maps: Discontinuous PWL homogeneous maps

 Moreover, in the case of only one discontinuity point, when the first return is in a segment on the right side of the fixed point $O$, starting from a point $x>0$ left boundary of the interested interval$,$ it must be $x^{\prime}>x>0$ so that it is $\lambda=\frac{x^{\prime}}{x}>1.$ If there are bounded dynamics, this also implies, as commented for map $F$ in (\ref{MapF}) for $h>0$, that the second branch must necessarily be with $\lambda<1$, as in Fig.2(a).
 If the segment is at the left side of fixed point $O$, starting from the left boundary of the interested interval, it must be $x<x^{\prime}<0$ so that it is $0<\lambda=\frac{x^{\prime}}{x}<1.$ This also implies that if there are bounded dynamics (different from the fixed point $O$), the second branch must be with $\lambda>1$, as in Fig.2(b) (case $h<0$, conjugate to the one with $h>0$, as commented for map $F$ in (\ref{MapF})).
 Several examples illustrating these cases are presented in the following sections.

 We give now the main result for 2D maps:

 \begin{Theorem} Let $T$ be a 2D map as in Definition 1.
-Then: \begin{itemize}[] \item[(j)] A bounded $\omega$-limit set $\mathcal{A}$ different from the fixed point $O,$ and from local invariant sets associated with it if nonhyperbolic, can only be one of the following (which may coexist):

-\begin{itemize}[] \item[(ja)] a nonhyperbolic $k$-cycle, $k\geq2$ (this occurs in $k$ segments filled with periodic points, all cycles with the same symbolic sequence);
+Then: \begin{itemize}[] \item[(j)] A bounded $\omega$-limit set $\mathcal{A}$ different from the fixed point $O$ and from local invariant sets associated with $O$ when it is nonhyperbolic, can only be one of the following kind: \begin{itemize}[] \item[(ja)] it is a nonhyperbolic $k$-cycle, $k\geq2$, belonging to $k$ segments not intersecting any border, filled with $k$-periodic points (all cycles have the same symbolic sequence);